bobril/bbcore/README.md

 By setting `BBVERSION` enviroment variable you can define default version (including prerelease).
 If you will start `bb2` instead of `bb`, then `BBVERSION` override what is in `package.json`

+# How to override where bb store its caches

+bb stores its cache in `user_home/.bbcache` directory.
+In Docker it uses `/bbcache`.
+You can override it be defining `BBCACHEDIR` environmental variable.

 # How to use Docker version

 ## Run it